 Specific internships are offered at the Gallery each year in particular areas, such as curatorial, education, public programmes, print and electronic publications, communications, research library, audience research and development, conservation, collection management, exhibitions management, imaging, design and exhibitions preparatory work.

-Check back in January 2017 for details of the next internship opportunities.
+Check back later in 2017 for details of the next internship opportunities.